Last Updated on May 11, 2021 by Jeremy

 All-in-all, the addition of the Provision menu at Hop Farm is a match made in heaven.
 We always wondered where this restaurant concept would end up, and pairing it with one of the city's top breweries is something that simply makes sense.
 We look forward to returning many times in the future to get the fries and cauliflower along with a great draft!

-Provision is the on-site restaurant at Hop Farm Brewing at 5601 Butler Street in Lawrenceville.
+Provision was the on-site restaurant at Hop Farm Brewing at 5601 Butler Street in Lawrenceville but left in May 2021.

 Looking for more restaurants in Pittsburgh?
 Click the previous link to check out all of our favorites!